Has the idea of a ‘shop’ really changed with the birth of e-commerce?

 A potential for the customer to get frustrated.A potential that they will leave and not return.

-Located in St Kilda, Melbourne, See The Label boasts in-house artistic and creative design, married with a strict focus on the mathematics and science behind digital campaign analysis.
+In 2018, Jacques & his partner Fayette, launched their own digital marketing agency, See the Label.
+Located in St Kilda, Melbourne, See The Label boasts in-house artistic and creative design, which is married with a strict focus on the mathematics and science behind digital campaign analysis.

 Fresh, clever content creation and planning that actually increases customer engagement and most importantly converts into real sales.